telus/tds-core/packages/InteractiveIcon/Dependent.md

 - Must not be used in headings
 - Must not be used as an independent interactive component or render as independent SVG
 - Should depend on other interactive components with a visible label as part of the wrapper component
-- Dependent icons are 20x20 when used next to small (14px) links, or 24x24 when used next to medium or large links
+- When used with [Link](#/Links?id=link), Dependent icons are 20x20 when wrapped by small Paragraph or Text sizes (14px), or 24x24 when wrapped with medium or large Paragraph or Text sizes.
+See Links with icons for more details

 ```jsx noeditor
 const IconTable = require('../../docs/components/custom/IconTable/IconTable').default